precice/aste/docs/README.md

 precice-aste-run -p B --mesh coarse_mesh --data "mappedData" --output mappedMesh
 ```

 Exporting output mesh on participant B is optional and can be disabled by omitting the `--output` and `--data` flags from the command line.
-This is useful for repeatedly running the appication to collect multiple runtime measurements as it speeds up the process and avoids wear of the storage.
+This is useful for repeatedly running the application to collect multiple runtime measurements as it speeds up the process and avoids wear on the storage.

 ```bash
 precice-aste-run -p A --mesh fine_mesh --data "dummyData"